 Table 2.1 shows how districts varied in their ability to implement this match.
 In 2013, 61 percent of teachers had taught the sending or receiving grade, 86 percent of math teachers had taught math, and 87 percent of language arts teachers had taught language arts in the prior school year.
 These matches worsened in 2014, when 53 percent of teachers had taught the sending or receiving grade, 61 percent of math teachers had taught math, and 66 percent of language arts teachers had taught language arts in the prior school year.
-These matches by district.
-In 2014, for example, only 27 percent of summer teachers in one district had taught either fourth or fifth grade during the prior school year, while 83 percent of teachers had taught mathematics in the prior school year in one district.
+These matches also varied by district.
+In 2014, for example, only 27 percent of summer teachers in one district had taught either fourth or fifth grade during the prior school year, while 83 percent of teachers had done so in another district.
+Similarly, only 21 percent of mathematics teachers had taught mathematics in the prior school year in one district-although 100 percent of mathematics teachers had taught that subject in another district.
 In language arts, 50 percent of teachers had taught the subject during the prior school year in one district, and, at the high end, 88 percent of summer language arts teachers had taught that subject during the prior school year.
 In Chapter Five, we explore whether teachers' backgrounds are related to student outcomes.